Ipsen: In Oncology

-Decapeptyl (triptorelin) is an analogue of the natural gonadotropin-releasing hormone (GnRH), approved for the treatment of locally advanced metastatic prostate cancer, central precocious puberty (CPP) endometriosis, uterine fibroma, and in-vitro fertilization, and used as adjuvant treatment in combination with tamoxifen or an aromatase inhibitor for women at high-risk of breast cancer recurrence.
+Decapeptyl (triptorelin) is an analogue of the natural gonadotropin-releasing hormone (GnRH), approved for the treatment of locally advanced metastatic prostate cancer, central precocious puberty (CPP), endometriosis, uterine fibroma, and in-vitro fertilization, and used as adjuvant treatment in combination with tamoxifen or an aromatase inhibitor for women at high-risk of breast cancer recurrence.

-Somatuline (lanreotide) is a synthetic (analogue) version of the natural hormone somatostatin, which is found naturally in the human body.
+Somatuline (lanreotide) is a synthetic version of the natural hormone somatostatin, which is found naturally in the human body.
 Used for the treatment of neuroendocrine tumors (NETs), carcinoid syndrome or acromegaly.

 Onivyde (irinotecan liposome injection) is prescribed in combination with fluorouracil (5-FU) and leucovorin (LV), for the treatment of patients with metastatic adenocarcinoma of the pancreas after disease progression following gemcitabine-based therapy.

-Tazverik (tazemetostat) is a methyl transferase inhibitor of EZH2 (enhancer of zeste homologue 2) used to treat people living follicular lymphoma, which is a cancer of the lymphatic system, as well as epithelioid sarcoma which is a rare, slow-growing type of soft tissue cancer which often begin in the soft tissue under the skin of a finger, hand, forearm, lower leg or foot, and in the abdomen or pelvic area.
+Tazverik is an inhibitor of the enzyme EZH2 (enhancer of zeste homologue 2) used to treat follicular lymphoma, which is a cancer of the immune system, as well as epithelioid sarcoma which is a rare, slow-growing type of soft tissue cancer which often begin in the soft tissue under the skin of a finger, hand, forearm, lower leg or foot, and in the abdomen or pelvic area.

 These indications are approved under FDA accelerated approval based on overall response rate and duration of response.
 Continued approval for these indications may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).